Withered-Flower-0422/BMT/docs/en/advanced/tools.md

 :::: tip

-- The recommended format for skybox texture images is `.hdr`.
+- The recommended format for skybox texture images is `.exr`.
 You can create them yourself in software like Photoshop or download them from the internet.
 - Regular `.png` images can also be used as skybox textures.

 ::: details Recommended HDRI Sources